dustinswales/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

 ----------------------------------
 Incorporating a scheme into CCPP
 ----------------------------------
-Any new scheme metadata, and any associated interstitial metadata files, will need to be added to provided to *capgen* for validation and cap generation (see :numref:`Chapter %s <CCPPCapgen>`)
+Any new scheme metadata, and any associated interstitial metadata files, will need to be provided to *capgen* for validation and cap generation (see :numref:`Chapter %s <CCPPCapgen>`)

 .. code-block:: console